 Rigging Stone Cold Beads Natural Stone Fishing Beads

-When you fish stone cold beads one of the best methods an angler can use is to drift Stone Cold Beads under a float.
-This is one of the most effective was to fish our beads.
-Depending on the depth and current since our beads are heavy you may not even have to add additional weight.
-If you can gauge how deep the water is your fishing try to float your beads about a foot from the bottom.
+When you fish Stone Cold Beads one of the best methods an angler can use is to drift them under a float.
+This is by far one of the most effective was to fish our beads.
+Since our beads are made of high density stone, depending on the depth and current of the waters your fishing you may not even have to add additional weight.
+If you can gauge how deep the hole is your looking to fish, try to float your beads about a foot or two from the bottom.
 This is generally where the larger fish tend to hang.
-If you can apply scent to your bead setup.
+If you can apply scent to your bead setup do it.
 When we were initially testing our beads for effectiveness our strike rate literally tripled when we applied scent.

 Although our beads are effective on their own, when applied with natural bait, it’s like a feeding frenzy!
 We found that when we put a small clump of natural salmon roe with our bead the strike rate was 100%.
 As in every time, we drifted our bead, salmon egg cocktail through the school the fish literally attacked our set up.

-Stone Cold Beads are also effective for free drifting off the bottom medium to fast current.
+Stone Cold Beads are also effective for free drifting off the bottom in medium to fast current.
 We have caught salmon over and over again using this method.
-Just be aware that because of the added weight on our beads they will hit bottom and stay if fishing on slow current conditions.
+Just be aware that because of the added weight on our beads they will hit bottom and stay if the current is to slow.
 In this case, you will need to give them a little twitch through the drift for optimal results.
+Avoid bottom drifting in slow current or frog water conditions.

 Another Great thing about Stone Cold beads is that they make fantastic lure accents.
 For example, some of our clients like to use them on their Sturgeon rigs, while others use them on spinner setups and we even have a strong following of Fly Fisherman who love to tie flies using our beads.